Cyclical Program Reviews - Undergraduate

 - consistency of the program with Western’s mission, values, strategic priorities, and

-- clarity and appropriateness of the program’s requirements and associated learning outcomes in relation to the undergraduate degree level expectations.
+- clarity and appropriateness of the program’s requirements and associated learning outcomes in relation to the Western Degree Outcomes.

 Admission requirements are appropriately aligned with the learning outcomes established for completion of the program.